rubymonsters/testing-for-beginners/source/02-testing/06-classes.md

 ```

 The method `at_exit` takes a block that is called an "exit hook".
 I.e. we tell
-Ruby to (right before Ruby terminates the program, and "exits") execute the
+Ruby to execute the block that we've hooked up right before Ruby terminates the
-block that we've hooked up.
+program, and "exits".

 In this block we take each of the subclasses of the class `Test` (in our case
 that is going to be just one class, the class `UserTest`), instantiate it,
 and call `run` on the instance.

 Pretty neat.

-We've essentially implemented a really small, but actually useful
+We've essentially implemented a really small, but actually useful testing
-testing library ourselves, with just 45 lines of Ruby.
+library ourselves, with just 45 lines of Ruby.

 Let's look at some real world testing libraries next.